dddrrreee/cs140e-24win/labs/17-nrf-networking/README.md

 </p>

+#### if you're having config problems

 ***NOTE***:
-  - Currently we aren't checking the config well for the 0 tests so you can get burned by bugs later: the checked in tests are not checking the `NRF:` prints.
+  - Currently the checked in outputs for the 0 tests ignore most of the config b/c they don't contain all the `NRF:` prints.
-  - If you look in tests-2.0 they have the full test of NRF values.
+  - If you look in tests-2.0 they have the full test of NRF values in the `.out files`.
-  - If you want to automatically check against these you'll have to change the bottom of your Makefile to have `GREP_STR`:
+  - If you want to compare these against the ones you have.
+    Either by running the code manually using `my-install` or changing your `Makefile` to use the `test-2.0` tests for the 0 tests and changing the bottom of your Makefile to have `GREP_STR`:

             BOOTLOADER = my-install